-Showcase events are open to skaters in Basic, Free Skate, Limited Beginner through Preliminary and Adult Bronze.
+Showcase events are open to skaters in Basic 1-6.
 Groups will be divided by number of entries and ages if possible.
 Skaters must enter at the same level as their free skate event or highest test level of skater's in the group ensemble or production number.
 If a free skate event is not being entered, skaters must enter at their current test level or one level higher.
 Vocal music is permitted.